 To improve recall, you can take the opposite approach: add more keywords to your search fields.
 One simple way to do this is to find synonym lists for common keywords and add those to your search engine so that, for instance, the word “shoe” is added to any item containing the word “sneaker.”

 As you can see, improving precision often hurts recall, and vice versa.
-For this reason, it’s important to try to make improvement quantitatively based on the formulas above.
-In that way, you can make sure your changes are having a positive overall effect.
+For this reason, it’s important to try to make improvements incrementally, letting you review the impact of each decision and giving you the insights to make better decisions in the future.